pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part2.md

 ## Summary

 Part 2 is focused on hands-on experience; creating GitHub Actions, understanding the structure and elements of workflows, and workflow execution.
-There are many other topics to explore regarding GitHub Actions used in the Modern Apps Ninja Repository.
+In Part 3 of the series we explore more complex examples of GitHub Actions used in the Modern Apps Ninja Repository.

 ### Topics to Explore: